dorythecat/VoidPostOffice/README.md

   row and column.
 This means that a box in a row with only one other box will need a box placed either in the same row or column.
 If this rule is not kept, lonely boxes might [[REDACTED]].
-- Sinking boxes (green) cannot be placed above floating boxes, otherwise they might remove themselves from their grid spaces during transportation.
+- Sinking boxes (green) cannot be placed above any other box, not even other sinking boxes, due to disruption of cargo during [[REDACTED]].
+Be especially careful of putting sinking boxes atop floating boxes, as they might [[REDACTED]].